m1foley/fit-commit/README.md

 The Git community has largely (but not completely) coalesced around these standards.
 [Chris Beams](http://chris.beams.io/posts/git-commit/) and the [Pro Git book](https://git-scm.com/book) also provide good summaries on why we have them.

-### Fit Commit is too opinionated for me.
-What can I do?
+### How can I improve Fit Commit?
 Fit Commit aims to be useful to everyone.
 If you can suggest an improvement to make it useful to more people, please open a GitHub Issue or Pull Request.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more info.

 ## Credits